danmons/colour_matrix_adaptations/FAQ_USAGE.md

 * sRGB D65 for users on standard PC desktops
 * BT.709 D65 for users on HD TVs
 * BT.2020 D65 for users on UHD (sometimes incorrectly called "4K") TVs with matching wide colour gamut.

+'''NOTE''' - you can swap the source->destination method for the simpler RGB method.
+It's one calc instead of 2, lighter on resources, but you don't have the opportunity to do further changes while in the interim XYZ colourspace.

 6) You now have normalised 0.0-1.0 RGB values in the colourspace desired.
 Next apply the EOTF/gamma of your display device, which is typically:
 * sRGB's non-linear gamma, near 2.2 with exception for near-black levels (the exact formula can be found on wikipedia)